-With about 15 minutes of hands-on time this easy baked ziti is perfect for busy nights.
-A layer of sour cream, pesto, and cheese is sandwiched in the middle of the ziti, making it extra good.
+Baked ziti with spinach and artichokes only requires about 15 minutes of hands-on time.
+A layer of sour cream, pesto, and cheese is sandwiched in the middle of the ziti, making it extra delicious.
 If you do not have sour cream, substitute with cream cheese, cottage cheese, or ricotta cheese.

-1 pound pasta, such as ziti, penne, or rigatoni
+1 pound dry pasta like ziti, penne, or rigatoni

-1/4 cup basil pesto, see our homemade basil pesto recipe
+1/4 cup basil pesto, see our pesto recipe

 4 ounces mozzarella cheese, coarsely grated (about 1 cup)

 Heat oven to 350 degrees F. Butter a 3-quart baking dish or spray with non-stick cooking spray.